marchfederico/ciscospark-websocket-events/README.md

 Cisco Spark Websocket Events
 ===========================================

 [ciscospark-websocket-events](https://github.com/marchfederico/ciscospark-websocket-events) This module provides a simple way to get events through Cisco Spark's native websocket.
+This module is useful when deploying a Cisco Spark BOT behind a firewall with no way to get the traditional inbound webhooks back to the BOT.

 ## Installation